Cray-HPE/docs-csm/troubleshooting/known_issues/sms_health_check.md

 ### 3.2 Interpreting `cmsdev` results

-- If all checks passed, then the following will be true:
+- If all checks are passed, the following will be true:
   - The return code will be zero.
   - The final line of output will begin with `SUCCESS`.
     - For example: `SUCCESS: All 7 service tests passed: bos, cfs, conman, crus, ims, tftp, vcs`